-He has been entangled in a lawsuit launched last October that questioned his decision to invest in an Israeli company and the firing of Robert Moroni.
+He has been entangled in a lawsuit launched last October.
+It questioned his decision to invest in an Israeli company and the firing of Robert Moroni.

 Moroni, part of the group of investors, won his job back.

-The Israeli company is also called Harmony and is run by Shaya’s brother Alexander.
+The Israeli company is also called Harmony and is run by Shaya’s brother, Alexander.
 Shaya said he was not one of the owners of that company.
-But investors said an invoice from an architect for the Israeli Harmony said in Hebrew that Alexander was an owner of the New Jersey’s Harmony Foundation.
+However, investors said an invoice from an architect for the Israeli Harmony was an owner of Harmony Foundation of Secaucus.

-According to NJ.com, the group that brought the suit against Brodchandel wants David Knowlton.
-He was a former Department of Health official under former Governor Chris Christie and previously the owner of what is now The Botanist and owned by Acreage Holdings in Egg Harbor to replace Shaya Brodchandel as head of Harmony Foundation.
+According to NJ.com, the group that brought the suit against Brodchandel wants David Knowlton to be CEO.
+He was a former Department of Health official under former Governor Chris Christie.
+Knowlton was previously the owner of the Botanist and owned by Acreage Holdings in Egg Harbor.
+He would replace Shaya Brodchandel as head of Harmony Foundation.

-The investors are accusing Brodchandel of not paying, hiring cronies for make-work jobs, and not complying with the court’s decision to grant them more control of the company.
+The investors are accusing Brodchandel of not paying and hiring cronies for make-work jobs.
+And not complying with the court’s decision to grant them more control of the company.

-Lennox further defended the company noting they are working on medical cannabis affordability and training minorities to work in the industry.
+Lennox defended the company.
+He noted they are working on medical cannabis affordability and training minorities to work in the industry.